 While all of Python’s data structures are user-friendly, its most idiosyncratic one is the dictionary.

 Dictionaries in Python can store heterogeneous values, whether they be numbers, letters, or strings of multiple characters.
-They can also be indexed by key values.
+They can also be indexed by key values so developers have them ready for quick access later.

 The object-oriented design of Python enhances its processing capacity leading to more speed and productivity.

 This is why developers use Python to make complex network applications.
-Django, a high-level Python framework for web app development, is a good example of this.
+Django, a high-level Python framework for secure and scalable web app development, is a good example of this.

 When Is the Use of Python Recommended?